pydicom/pydicom/doc/tutorials/contributing_code.rst

   RLELossless
   NewDefinedUID

-When making changes, and especially when adding new features, its important that they're documented.
+When making changes, and especially when adding new features, it's important that they're documented.
 It's very difficult for users to find and understand how to use code that hasn't been documented, or whose documentation contains errors.
 For more information on how to properly document *pydicom*